styladev/shopware6/src/Resources/doc/implementation_overview/styla_bl_related_services.md

 ##### ClientRegistry
-This service is stateful and contains the list of the "Client" instances configured to work with different accounts, there are will be single instance for each account defined in the `StylaCmsIntegrationPlugin.config.accountNames` plugin configuration.
+This service is stateful and contains the list of the "Client" instances configured to work with different accounts, there are will be single instance for each account defined in the `StylaCmsIntegration.settings.accountNames` plugin configuration.
 Registry contain a public method **getClientByAccountName** that could be used to get an appropriate Client instance for the Styla CMS account